 During the webinar:

-- Introduce presenters and give an overview of the topic
+- Moderator introduce presenters and give an overview of the topic

 - Post key takeaways or important points on Twitter.
 This builds awareness that you produce webinars, and signals that you actively use this social channel.